delton137/delton137.github.io/_posts/2020-10-23-science-of-AI.md

   - AI
 ---

-*[plan to expand this at some point, but figured I'd push this version out.]*
+*[I plan to expand this at some point, but figured I'd push this version out.]*

 <figure><img class="aligncenter" src="/assets/xkcd_machine_learning.png" alt="From the webcomic XKCD"  height="350"/>
 <figcaption><center> <a href="https://xkcd.com/1838/">Source: xkcd</a></center> </figcaption></figure>